You’ve finally turned off your computer. Your shoulders and legs are sore from being hunched over your desk all day.

 Tip #3: Set a schedule

-40% of remote workers said the biggest perk of working remotely is having a flexible schedule.
+Many remote workers say that the biggest perk of working remotely is having a flexible schedule.

 It’s also one of its greatest pitfalls, however.
 It can feel downright impossible to get into a set schedule when working remotely.